 Car insurance premiums start to climb for drivers at around age 65.
 According to the Centers for Disease Control and Prevention, older drivers have a higher rate of fatal crashes than those aged 35 to 54.

-• In Arizona, a 70-year-old driver’s car insurance rates are 6% more for full coverage than for a 65-year-old driver.
+• According to CarInsurance.com’s research, a 70-year-old driver in Arizona pays 6% more for full coverage than more for full coverage than a 65-year-old driver.

 Cheapest car insurance companies for seniors in Arizona

-• Cheapest for seniors at age 65: Geico, $101 per month.
+• Cheapest for seniors at age 65: GEICO, $101 per month.

-• Cheapest for seniors at age 70: Geico, $106 per month.
+• Cheapest for seniors at age 70: GEICO, $106 per month.

-• Cheapest for seniors at age 75: Geico, $114 per month.
+• Cheapest for seniors at age 75: GEICO, $114 per month.

 Compare cheap car insurance quotes for senior drivers in Arizona